Volume Profile – Session

 VPOC (Volume Point of Control) #

 VPOC is the price level with the greatest volume, around which the value area is calculated.
-Use properties available in this section to draw or not the VPOC and set it according to your needs.
+Use the properties in this section to draw or not the VPOC and set it according to your needs.

 VPOC Trace Line #